MahimaMishor/MahimaMishor.github.io/README.md

-# JoshAlvarado.github.io
+# MahimaMishor.github.io

-Github Repo for Joshua Alvarado's Website
+Github Repo for website

 ## How to get your own?